-Mason wore his usual FBI blue jacket, but his height and always foreboding facial expression got everyone's attention.
+Mason wore his usual FBI blue jacket, but his height and foreboding facial expression got everyone's attention.

 "Good afternoon, everyone.
 The FBI is pleased to have been part of this joint FBI - Chicago Joint Task Force on Gangs field operation.
-We work together, train together, and plan together as this successful interdiction demonstrates.
+As this successful interdiction demonstrates, we work, train, and plan together.
 Fentanyl is a synthetic drug derived from an organic pharmaceutical compound called piperidine.
 While China is trying to limit the production of fentanyl, too much of this is still getting through.
-Drug gangs here in Chicago and elsewhere are mixing fentanyl into their cocaine supplies.
+Drug gangs in Chicago and elsewhere are mixing fentanyl into their cocaine supplies.
 Because of this, opioid overdose deaths are skyrocketing.
-The loss of life due to overdose deaths now exceeds the number of killed each year due to firearms."
+The loss of life due to overdose deaths is now double the number killed yearly due to firearms."

 After hearing from the assembled politicians, Superintendent Green offered to take questions.